Ronambulo/Ronambulo/README.md

 | ![C#]                      |                     |                       |                         |                        |                     |                            |                      |
 | ![JavaScript]              |                     |                       |                         |                        |                     |                            |                      |

+These are just a few of the technologies I work with.
+My skill set is constantly evolving as I explore new tools and languages in my journey as a software engineering student.